-Over-the-counter (OTC) hearing aids are a new category of hearing aids that consumers will soon be able to buy directly, without visiting a hearing health professional.
-These devices are intended to help adults who believe they have mild-to-moderate hearing loss.
-Like traditional hearing aids, OTC hearing aids will make sounds louder so that some people with difficulty hearing are better able to listen, communicate, and participate fully in daily activities.
-In addition, OTC hearing aids will be regulated as medical devices by the U.S. Food and Drug Administration (FDA).
+Over-the-counter (OTC) hearing aids are a new category of hearing aids that consumers can buy directly, without visiting a hearing health professional.
+These devices are intended to help adults with perceived mild to moderate hearing loss.
+Like prescription hearing aids, OTC hearing aids make sounds louder so that some adults with difficulty hearing are better able to listen, communicate, and participate fully in daily activities.
+In addition, OTC hearing aids are regulated as medical devices by the U.S. Food and Drug Administration (FDA).

-OTC hearing aids will be an alternative to today’s FDA-regulated hearing aids, which are currently only available from hearing health professionals, such as audiologists, otolaryngologists (ear, nose, and throat doctors), and hearing aid specialists.
+OTC hearing aids are an alternative to prescription hearing aids, which are currently only available from hearing health professionals, such as audiologists, otolaryngologists (ear, nose, and throat doctors), and hearing aid specialists.
 The hearing health professional fits you for the hearing aid, adjusts the device based on your hearing loss, and provides other services.

-When OTC hearing aids are available, you will be able to buy them directly in stores and online, where today’s hearing aids are not available.
-You will fit them yourself, and you may be able to control and adjust the devices in ways that users of today’s hearing aids cannot.
-Some OTC hearing aids might not look like today’s hearing aids at all.
+You can now buy OTC hearing aids directly in stores and online.
+You fit them yourself, and you may be able to control and adjust the devices in ways that users of prescription hearing aids cannot.
+Some OTC hearing aids might not look like prescription hearing aids at all.

-OTC hearing aids will be for adults who might have mild-to-moderate hearing loss.
-They are not meant for children or for adults who have severe hearing loss or significant difficulty hearing.
-If you have severe hearing loss, OTC hearing aids might not be able to amplify sounds at high enough levels to help you.
+OTC hearing aids are for adults with perceived mild to moderate hearing loss.
+They are not meant for children or for adults who have more severe hearing loss or significant difficulty hearing.
+If you have more severe hearing loss, OTC hearing aids might not be able to amplify sounds at high enough levels to help you.

-The FDA is establishing regulations that manufacturers of OTC hearing aids will need to follow.
-In general, these federal regulations will:
+The FDA has established regulations that manufacturers of OTC hearing aids need to follow.
+In general, these federal regulations:

-- Ensure that the OTC devices are safe and effective for people with mild-to-moderate hearing loss.
+- Ensure that the OTC devices are safe and effective for people with perceived mild to moderate hearing loss.

 - Set standards for package labels to help buyers understand OTC hearing aids and who might benefit from them.
-The labels will also include warnings and other information you should know before buying or when using the hearing aid, such as signs that indicate that you should see your primary care provider or other health care professional.
+The labels also include warnings and other information you should know before buying or when using the hearing aid, such as signs that indicate that you should see a doctor.

 Who are OTC hearing aids for?

-OTC hearing aids will be for adults who believe they have mild-to-moderate hearing loss, even if they have not had a hearing exam.
-You might have mild-to-moderate hearing loss if, for example:
+OTC hearing aids are for adults (18 and older) who believe they have mild to moderate hearing loss, even if they have not had a hearing exam.
+You might have mild to moderate hearing loss if, for example:

 - Speech or other sounds seem muffled.